Fox and His Friends: Plot

 Fox breaks up with Eugen, who says he is taking the apartment to make up for the bungled imprints.
 (Although the printing error cost the business 150,000 marks, Fox does not realize that it was covered by Eugen's insurance, ironically purchased with Fox's loan.)
-At the factory the next day, he is told that the 100,000 marks from the contract was paid back in his monthly salary, he didn't have to work.
-Later he goes to the apartment and he is not let in; Eugen has resumed his relationship with Philip.
-Fox then goes to his sister's, they have an argument and he goes to sleep in his car.
+At the factory the next day, he is told that the 100,000 marks from the contract was paid back in his monthly salary.
+Later he goes to the apartment and he is not let in; Eugen changed the locks and has resumed his relationship with Philip.
+Fox argues with his sister and sleeps in his car.
 The next day he sells his new car (a De Tomaso Pantera) for only 8,000 marks.
 Later in the gay bar, Fox sees the American soldiers and they ask him how much he pays; he starts sobbing as the florist tries to console him.

-The next day Fox lies dead on the floor in the underground; he has killed himself with the pills.
-Two very young schoolboys steal his money and golden watch from him.
-Max and Klaus see him; they leave when they see he is dead, as they do not want to be involved in his death.
-The boys, who had hidden when Klaus and Max arrived, emerge and resume looting Fox's body.
+The next day Fox lies dead on the floor in the underground; he has killed himself with Valium.
+Two schoolboys steal his money and watch.
+Max and Klaus see him; they leave when they see he is dead, as they do not want to be involved.
+The boys resume looting Fox's body.

 Cast

+Reception

+On the review aggregator website Rotten Tomatoes, 86% of 21 critics' reviews are positive.

+Film critic Kevin Thomas wrote it is a "bleak film, an indictment not of gays but of contemporary life as it is lived virtually everywhere in the so–called civilized world; as more often than not in a Fassbinder film, stunning imagery and succinct performances by his repertory of players abound."
+Critic Kevin Kelly wrote in The Boston Globe that, "it's a harsh, accurate, steamy, slightly monotonous look at a tight group of homosexuals but, more than that, or rather, more to Fassbinder's point, it reveals the gay lifestyle as no better, no worse than playing it straight."